anair13/anair13.github.io/index.md

 permalink: /
 ---

 Hi there!
-I'm Ashvin, a junior studying EECS and math at UC Berkeley.
+I'm Ashvin, a senior studying EECS and math at UC Berkeley.